cloudflare/python-cloudflare-cli4/README.md

 See https://blog.cloudflare.com/workers-ai-update-stable-diffusion-code-llama-workers-ai-in-100-cities/ for the introduction, along with https://developers.cloudflare.com/workers-ai/models/ for the nitty gritty details.

-There are three examples for AI calls included with the code.
+There are three AI calls included within the example folder.

 Image creation.